Barbara Parkins: Professional life

 Parkins began her career as a backup singer and dancer in the nightclub acts of stars like comedian George Burns.
 She made her film debut in the 1961 low-budget crime caper 20,000 Eyes, and guest-starred in television series such as Leave It to Beaver, The Untouchables, Perry Mason and The Wide Country.

 Parkins was involved in two of the most highly publicized projects of the 1960s, the ABC primetime serial Peyton Place, and the film adaptation of Jacqueline Susann's best-selling novel, Valley of the Dolls.

 In Peyton Place, Parkins received lead billing for her role as small-town bad girl Betty Anderson.
 The character was scripted to die in a car crash six weeks into the season, but audience reaction to Parkins was overwhelmingly favorable and her character was kept in the story line.
 In a late-1965 interview, the actress said she was lucky to have the role of Anderson, calling her character the "salt and pepper in the stew".

-Parkins was the only female star nominated for an award throughout the run of the series (1964–1969).
+Parkins was the only leading cast member nominated for an award throughout the run of the series (Lee Grant and Ruth Warrick were nominated in 1966 and 1967, respectively, for supporting actress Emmy Awards, with Grant winning the award).
 In 1966, she was nominated for an Emmy Award as Lead Actress in a Drama Series, but lost to Barbara Stanwyck for The Big Valley.
 Parkins said while losing the award was painful, she was glad to have lost it to Stanwyck instead of Anne Francis, who was also nominated and whose work Parkins thought was "unfeminine".

 Following the close of Peyton Place, producer Paul Monash developed a spin-off series, The Girl from Peyton Place, for Parkins.
 However, when co-star Ryan O'Neal, who played her husband, declined to participate, the project was shelved.